|Name||Native to||Introduced to||Impact|

 Eastern Europe (Black Sea)

-Introduced to: western and northern Europe, including Ireland and Baltic Sea;eastern half of North America
+Western and northern Europe, including Ireland and Baltic Sea; eastern half of North America

 Fouls all available hard surfaces in mass numbers.
 Displaces native aquatic life.
 Alters habitat, ecosystem and food web.
-Causes severe fouling problems on infrastructure and vessels.
+Causes severe fouling problems on infrastructure and ships.
 Blocks water intake pipes, sluices and irrigation ditches.
-Economic costs to USA alone of around US$750 million to $1 billion between 1989 and 2000.
+Economic costs to United States alone of around US$750 million to US$1 billion between 1989 and 2000.